Kolpashnikova/Fear-of-falling-Scoping-review-and-topic-analysis-using-natural-language-processing-source-code/README.md

 ## Overview

-The code in this replication of the paper "Fear of falling: Scoping review and topic analysis using natural language" published in PLOS ONE 2023.
+The code in this repo is replication of the paper "Fear of falling: Scoping review and topic analysis using natural language" published in PLOS ONE 2023.
 Python files for replication are located in 'src' folder.
 Additional data, such as a curated list of stopwords and cross-references across different databases, are in the